 To do this you simply need to direct your participants to the /profile/edit page of your site.
 For example you would send them to https://www.livedemo.engagementhq.com/profile/edit.

-By utilising your EHQ participant database as the main method of capturing information about interest in your panel and combining this with other essential registration questions, you place you self in a better position to quickly and easily recruit your community panel while also maintaining and growing your database.
+By utilising your EHQ participant database as the main method of capturing information about interest in your panel and combining this with other essential registration questions, you place yourself in a better position to quickly and easily recruit your community panel while also maintaining and growing your database.

 What should I get my community panel or reference group to do?